-Another stand your ground case is making national headlines from Florida.
+A stand your ground case in Florida recently made national headlines.
 Earlier this week, an Uber driver shot and killed a man who threatened him with what he believed to be a gun.
-This post will recap the Florida case and discuss the legal implications had this occurred in Wisconsin.
+This post recaps the Florida case.
+And it discusses the legal implications had this occurred in Wisconsin.

 Florida Stand Your Ground